PatrykKazmierczak/CI-CD-K8S-PythonApp/README.md

 •	Build a Docker image of your web application.
 •	Push the Docker image to a container registry (e.g., Docker Hub, Google Container Registry).
 # 4. Kubernetes Deployment:
-•	Create Kubernetes manifests (YAML files) for deploying your application.
+&bull;	Create Kubernetes manifests (YAML files) for deploying your application.

-•	Deploy your application on Kubernetes using kubectl or a CI/CD tool.
+&bull;	Deploy your application on Kubernetes using kubectl or a CI/CD tool.
 # 5. Implement Monitoring with Prometheus and Grafana:
 •	Install Prometheus and Grafana on your Kubernetes cluster.
 •	Configure Prometheus to scrape metrics from your application.